I'm a paragraph. Click here to add your own text and edit me. It's easy.

 Other uses and disclosures of your protected health information

 The following uses of your protected health information may be made without any additional authorization from you.
 (Not every use or disclosure is listed, but be assured that all uses and disclosures made by Pink Medspa are only those which are permitted under the law).

 Uses and disclosures for appointment reminders

 We may use and disclose your medical information to contact you as a reminder that you have an appointment at the office.
-If you request that such communications be made confidentially, please contact our office in writing at 3680 NE Akin Dr #114 Lees Summit MO 64064.
+If you request that such communications be made confidentially, please schedule online "Medical Records" or contact our office in writing at 3680 NE Akin Dr #114 Lees Summit MO 64064.
 We will accommodate all reasonable requests.

 Uses and disclosures to others involved in your healthcare

 We may disclose to a member of your family, a relative, a close friend, or any other person you identify, your protected health information that directly relates to that person’s involvement in your medical care.
 If you are unable to agree or object to this disclosure, we may disclose such information as necessary if we determine that it is in your best interests based on our professional judgment.
 We may also use or disclose protected health information to notify or assist in notifying a family member, personal representative or any other person that is responsible for your care of your location, general condition, or death.
 Finally, we may use or disclose your protected health information to an authorized public or private entity to assist in disaster relief efforts and to coordinate uses and disclosures to family or other individuals involved in your health care.

 We may use or disclose your protected health information in an emergency treatment situation.
 If this happens, your physician will attempt to obtain your acknowledgment of this Notice as soon as reasonably practicable after the delivery of treatment.

 Uses and disclosures for health-related benefits or services